24 of the Best Gothic Horror Movies

 The best film adaptation of the well-known Edgar Allan Poe tale is still The Pit and the Pendulum, which debuted in 1961.

-It’s also likely the best entry in Roger Corman’s suspenseful Poe Cycle, which is still a must-see collection for fans of the very best Vincent Price films.
+It’s also likely the best entry in Roger Corman’s suspenseful Poe Cycle, which is still a must-see collection for fans of the best Vincent Price films.

 John Kerr, a young guy, is driven to learn what happened to his sister, the legendary Barbara Steele, who her away in some pretty freaking eerie circumstances.
-Her husband (Vincent Price) doesn’t seem too open, which is understandable.

 Investigating conflicting accounts results in our young man learning about something terrifying and terrible.
 This is one of the best gothic horror movies.